codesculpture/npm-deno-err/README.md

 When i ran it, It just throws Access Denied Error (5)

+So that was my mistake,

 That problem solved when i tried with providing index.js in Path,

 `./node_modules/.deno/express@4.18.2/node_modules/express/index.js`

-But it also throws a error Which `there is no default exported member`
+But this throws an another error Which `there is no default exported member`

 I guess this error basically comes from node's require() function is still used on the file...